pingidentity/pingfederate-go-client/configurationapi/docs/OAuthOidcKeysSettings.md

 `func (o *OAuthOidcKeysSettings) HasRsaAlgorithmPreviousKeyIds() bool`

 HasRsaAlgorithmPreviousKeyIds returns a boolean if a field has been set.

+### GetPublishDynamicKeyX5cs

+`func (o *OAuthOidcKeysSettings) GetPublishDynamicKeyX5cs() bool`

+GetPublishDynamicKeyX5cs returns the PublishDynamicKeyX5cs field if non-nil, zero value otherwise.

+### GetPublishDynamicKeyX5csOk

+`func (o *OAuthOidcKeysSettings) GetPublishDynamicKeyX5csOk() (*bool, bool)`

+GetPublishDynamicKeyX5csOk returns a tuple with the PublishDynamicKeyX5cs field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPublishDynamicKeyX5cs

+`func (o *OAuthOidcKeysSettings) SetPublishDynamicKeyX5cs(v bool)`

+SetPublishDynamicKeyX5cs sets PublishDynamicKeyX5cs field to given value.

+### HasPublishDynamicKeyX5cs

+`func (o *OAuthOidcKeysSettings) HasPublishDynamicKeyX5cs() bool`

+HasPublishDynamicKeyX5cs returns a boolean if a field has been set.

+### GetDynamicKeyCertificateInformation

+`func (o *OAuthOidcKeysSettings) GetDynamicKeyCertificateInformation() OAuthOidcKeysSettingsCertificateInformation`

+GetDynamicKeyCertificateInformation returns the DynamicKeyCertificateInformation field if non-nil, zero value otherwise.

+### GetDynamicKeyCertificateInformationOk

+`func (o *OAuthOidcKeysSettings) GetDynamicKeyCertificateInformationOk() (*OAuthOidcKeysSettingsCertificateInformation, bool)`

+GetDynamicKeyCertificateInformationOk returns a tuple with the DynamicKeyCertificateInformation field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetDynamicKeyCertificateInformation

+`func (o *OAuthOidcKeysSettings) SetDynamicKeyCertificateInformation(v OAuthOidcKeysSettingsCertificateInformation)`

+SetDynamicKeyCertificateInformation sets DynamicKeyCertificateInformation field to given value.

+### HasDynamicKeyCertificateInformation

+`func (o *OAuthOidcKeysSettings) HasDynamicKeyCertificateInformation() bool`

+HasDynamicKeyCertificateInformation returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)